 2 Community Councillors

 1 Community Councillor

 1 Community Councillor

-2 Community Councillors
+2 Community Councillor

 1 Community Councillor

-1 Community Councillors
+1 Community Councillor

 2 Community Councillors

 2 Community Councillors

-A map showing the individual extended villages on Arran forms an Annexe to the Scheme and can be viewed either at Cunninghame House, Irvine or online at North Ayrshire Community Councils (cmis.uk.com) (type "community council" into the quick-search box).
+On Arran, instead of holding a single election meeting to elect the entire membership of the Community Council, there is an individual election meeting in each of the extended villages.
+Only local electors from the extended village in question are allowed to stand as nominees and vote at the election.
+A map showing the individual extended villages on Arran forms part of the Scheme Scheme and can be viewed either at Cunninghame House, Irvine or online at www.north-ayrshire.gov.uk (type "community council" into the quick-search box).